buidangkhoa05/AssetManagement/README.md

 This is a CRUD Console Program, written with OOP design.
 Data in program which is stored at file text.
 Program is help to manage borrow asset list.
-Uer login with admin role can CRUD asset and approve for request borrow asset from employee.
-Employee can sent request to borrow asset.
+Uer login with manager role can CRUD asset list and approve for request borrow asset from employee.
+Employee role can sent request to borrow asset.